 PG Cert Knowledge and understanding A1 Critically evaluate methodologies and methods which create and interpret detailed knowledge of research selecting the most appropriate for their specific research area.
-A2 Give a critical account of current and emerging developments in forensic science and other relevant areas. А3 Appreciate and evaluate an appropriate selection of underlying physical principles, the individual limitations of various analytical techniques and their application in new or original ways Intellectual skills B1 Provide a professional basis for continued understanding and development of the scientific process, including the ability to read, evaluate and write scientific reports with a focus on challenging thinking.
+A2 Give a critical account of current and emerging developments in forensic science and other relevant areas.
+A3 Appreciate and evaluate an appropriate selection of underlying physical principles, the individual limitations of various analytical techniques and their application in new or original ways Intellectual skills B1 Provide a professional basis for continued understanding and development of the scientific process, including the ability to read, evaluate and write scientific reports with a focus on challenging thinking.
 B2 Work with self-direction and originality in identifying and dealing with complex problems related to aims and desired outcomes, identifying possibilities for originality or creativity, and applying and adapting problem-solving skills to unfamiliar, complex and open-ended situations.
 B3 Evaluate methods, and plan for, a complex, self-led, investigation in response to a recognised problem or gap in knowledge utilising strategies appropriate for the subject to advance own knowledge.
 Subject skills C1 Identify the features of and tackle problems of an unfamiliar nature with appropriate methodology and awareness of risk C2 Identify, select, plan for, use and evaluate ICT skills, including the use of databases, software packages and modern communications methods to enhance the achievement of aims and desired outcomes.
-C3 Select, perform and evaluate analytical techniques, concerned with the identification of materials and the determination of their composition.
-Prac ctical, professional and employability skills D1 Comply with safe working practices, both for self and others by agreeing resources and support methods, identifying appreciating the serious consequences of careless or substandard practices.
+C3 Select, perform and evaluate analytical techniques, concerned with the identification of materials and the determination of their composition. ctical, professional and employability skills D1 Comply with safe working practices, both for self and others by agreeing resources and support methods, identifying appreciating the serious consequences of careless or substandard practices.
 D2 Present complex concepts and information in a clear and concise manner, both orally and in writing, and the ability to interact and communicate effectively within a wide range of professional environments.
-D3 Work both independently and as part of a team in order to plan, organise and perform work efficiently, identify who and how others may help in achieving aims and desired outcomes and putting plans into action with clarity in roles and responsibilities conscientiously in a timely way, meeting deadlines where necessary.
-D4 Take full responsibility for managing safety effectively in a laboratory; this includes competent risk assessment, following documented procedures, ensuring calibration, and reliable recording of methods and results.
+D3 D4 Take full responsibility for managing safety effectively in a laboratory; this includes competent risk assessment, following documented procedures, ensuring calibration, and reliable recording of methods and results.